Pinkerton: Joe Biden, First Elected in the 1970s, Is Bringing Back the 1970s

 That was indeed long ago and far away.
 In 1969, even after a decade of rising prices, the price of a first-class postage stamp was just six cents, a gallon of gasoline was 36 cents, and the median home price was a little more than $23,000.

-Then came the 1970s—and real inflation.
+Then came the 1970s and real inflation.
 In the years of that decade, the inflation rate was never lower than 3.2 percent, and it reached as high as 11.3 percent; the average rate was a stiff 7.1 percent.
 Not surprisingly, consumers—especially those on fixed or limited incomes—were alarmed and angry.
 And consumers, of course, are also voters.
 We can add that in 1980, the last year of Jimmy Carter’s presidency, the inflation rate soared to 13.5 percent.

 Such inflation was unacceptable, even if it wasn’t so easy to overcome.
-During the ’70s, three presidents, of both parties—Republicans Richard Nixon and Gerald Ford and Democrat Carter—struggled to combat inflation; they tried everything, from imposing price controls, to wearing lapel buttons, to delivering “malaise” speeches, and yet nothing worked.
+During the ’70s, three presidents of both parties—Republicans Richard Nixon and Gerald Ford and Democrat Jimmy Carter—struggled to combat inflation; they tried everything from imposing price controls, to wearing lapel buttons, to delivering “malaise” speeches, and yet nothing worked.

 To make matters worse, at the same time, the unemployment rate was rising: from 3.9 percent in January 1970, to a peak of nine percent in May 1975, to a still-too-high six percent at the end of 1979.